-Season 3 (August through December) also included the hook and line yellowtail snapper driven trip type.
+Season 3 (August through December) also included the hand H&L (handline or rod & reel) yellowtail snapper driven trip type.
 The Core Snapper Grouper trip type centered around shallow-water species, hogfish, mutton snapper, gray triggerfish, and other species.
-The main gear type was hook and line or other gear, which may indicate Snapper Grouper species caught on spiny lobster trips.
-The third trip type in this season was the deepwater trip, using electric gear and catching blueline tilefish, golden tilefish and yellowedge grouper.
+The main gear type was hand H&L or other gear, which may indicate Snapper Grouper species caught on spiny lobster trips.
+The third trip type in this season was the deepwater trip, using electric H&L gear and catching blueline tilefish, golden tilefish and yellowedge grouper.

 Due to the number of species and variation among trips and vessels, the annual portfolios for vessels landing in the Florida Keys were analyzed qualitatively by reviewing the trip types for each season and the driving species (Table 4-19).
 In general, vessels with yellowtail snapper trips in Season 1 (Portfolio A) continued with yellowtail snapper trips in Seasons 2 and 3.
 Portfolio B included trips driven by greater amberjack in Season 1 and Season 2, although some vessels switched to Core Snapper Grouper trips in Season 2 or Season 3.
-Vessels that fit into Portfolio C targeted deepwater species in Seasons 1 and 2, but either switched to Core Snapper Grouper trips in Season 3 or did not have snapper grouper trips in Season 3.
+Vessels that fit into Portfolio C targeted deepwater species in Seasons 1 and 2, but either switched to Core Snapper Grouper trips in Season 3.
 It should be noted that many vessels in the Florida Keys may switch to spiny lobster or stone crab in Season 3.